Berau and East Kutai District, Kalimantan IMMA

 Sub-criterion D2: Diversity

-25 species of cetaceans and one sirenian species have been observed in this area of which many species have more or less a year-round presence or seasonally occur in this IMMA and include Omura’s whale, Fin whale, Long-beaked common dolphin, Common dolphin, Dugong, Pygmy killer whale, Short-finned pilot whale, Risso’s dolphin, Dwarf sperm whale, Pygmy sperm whale, Fraser’s dolphin, Humpback whale, Indo-Pacific finless porpoise, Irrawaddy dolphin, Killer whale, Melon-headed whale, Sperm whale, False killer whale, Indo-Pacific humpback dolphin, Gray’s spinner dolphin, Dwarf spinner dolphin, Pantropical spotted dolphin, Striped dolphin, Indo-Pacific bottlenose dolphin, Rough-toothed dolphin, Common bottlenose dolphin, Cuvier’s beaked whale.
+25 species of cetaceans and one sirenian species have been observed in this IMMA.
+These include Omura’s whale, Fin whale, Long-beaked common dolphin, Common dolphin, Dugong, Pygmy killer whale, Short-finned pilot whale, Risso’s dolphin, Dwarf sperm whale, Pygmy sperm whale, Fraser’s dolphin, Humpback whale, Indo-Pacific finless porpoise, Irrawaddy dolphin, Killer whale, Melon-headed whale, Sperm whale, False killer whale, Indo-Pacific humpback dolphin, Gray’s spinner dolphin, Dwarf spinner dolphin, Pantropical spotted dolphin, Striped dolphin, Indo-Pacific bottlenose dolphin, Rough-toothed dolphin, Common bottlenose dolphin, Cuvier’s beaked whale.

 Kreb, D. and Budiono, I. 2004.
 ‘Biodiversity assessment of cetaceans and mantas near the Berau Islands, East Kalimantan, Indonesia’.
 Provisional Final Report for the Indonesian Institute of Sciences (LIPI).

 Kreb, D. and Budiono, I. 2005.
 ‘Cetacean Diversity and Habitat Preferences in Tropical Waters of East Kalimantan, Indonesia’.
 The Raffles Bulletin of Zoology 53 (1), 149-155.